kojiishi/east_asian_spacing/README.md

 such as only at the beginning of lines.
 Please see the OpenType spec for more details.

-This package can add these features to any OpenType fonts by computing the feature tables from the data such as Unicode code points and glyph outlines
+This package adds these features to any OpenType fonts if any of these features are missing, by computing the feature tables from the data such as Unicode code points and glyph outlines